-I’m sure that at least a few of you have heard or read about the latest trend in weight loss called “intermittent fasting.”
+Diets that are hot right now include the ketogenic, or keto, diet, low carb, the carnivore diet and intermittent fasting.
 The very word “fasting” is probably less than appealing, as it pretty much means you don’t eat or drink anything (except perhaps water) for a specified amount of time.
-Starvation is not exactly recommended among health professionals.
+Most health-care professionals don’t routinely recommend this for health purposes.
 But intermittent fasting is different.
-Is it something you should try?
+Is it safe to do if you have diabetes?
+And is it something you should try?

 What is intermittent fasting, anyway?

-Intermittent fasting has been the talk of the town, so to speak, thanks to two recent books to hit the market: The Fast Diet by Dr. Michael Mosley and Mimi Spencer, and The Overnight Diet by Caroline Apovian, MD.
+Intermittent fasting has has grown in popularity over the past few years, in part, due to two books: The Fast Diet by Dr. Michael Mosley and Mimi Spencer, and The Overnight Diet by Caroline Apovian, MD.
 Intermittent fasting essentially means that you skip a meal or severely restrict calories on certain days of the week with the intention of losing weight, controlling blood glucose, and/or decreasing heart disease risk.
 But on the other days of the week, you can pretty much eat what you want (within reason, of course).
 For many people, this concept sounds appealing.
 Limiting calories for a couple days a week doesn’t sound that bad if you can eat what you want the rest of the time.